Korra Obidi: Modelling

 She has walked the runway at the Port Harcourt International Fashion Week and at the GTBank Fashion Week.
 She also contested in the Miss Global pageant Nigeria where she was crowned Miss Congeniality.
 She was the vixen in the music video of American group Black Eyed Peas, titled Wings as well as of Nigerian musicians Tekno and Orezi's Whine For Daddy.

 Music

 Obidi released her debut single in 2015 titled Man Like You.
 The video was directed by Paul Gambit.
 She also released the song titled Kilibe featuring Mz Kiss, and then she released Vibration featuring Victoria Kimani.
 She released two music albums namely Woman Power Series (2016) and Sounds From The Throne Room (2019).

 Personal life

-She was married to Justin Dean and they have 2 children together.
-The couple are currently separated having come to a conclusion to annul their marriage following a public disagreement hinging on infidelity, mismanagement of funds and domestic violence.
-She also cited her mental health as one of the reasons she quit her marriage.
-Her ex-husband demanded for spousal support after the split.
-She is based in the US.
+Obidi married Dr. Justin Dean in December 2017 and they have two children together.
+The couple is currently divorced.
+She cited her mental health as one of the reasons she quit her marriage.
+Her ex-husband accused her of infidelity.
+She is based in the United States.